GLP-1 Muscle Loss Isn’t the Whole Story

 What’s Actually Happening When You Lose Weight?

 When you’re in a calorie deficit, meaning you’re using more energy than you’re eating, your body needs fuel.
 It will pull from stored energy to keep you functioning.
-That includes body fat, but also stored carbs and, if you’re not strength training or eating enough protein, muscle tissue as well.
+That includes body fat, but also stored carbs, or glycogen, and, if you’re not strength training or eating enough protein, muscle tissue as well.

 Your body’s main goal is survival, not fat loss.
 It doesn’t know you are intentionally trying to lose body fat.
 It just knows energy is lower, so it pulls from wherever it can.